|Sample Session||Configuring Development Tools|

 This section shows how to define the effect of particular keys.

 You do this by defining a dialog.
 The dialog defines functions to be executed when the user presses a key.
 These include functions to move between fields, cursor functions, and keyboard functions.

 Dialog can be local to a panel or global to the screenset.
 You can specify which of these types of dialog takes priority.
 For example, the next section describes the global dialog associated with the event generated when the Esc key is pressed.
 The global dialog defines the default behavior whenever Esc is pressed.
 However, if you define a different local dialog for Esc in one panel, this behavior normally overrides that of the global dialog.
-(You can change the priority of dialogs, using the Alt+F5 screenset switches option reached from the main menu of Dialog System.)
+(You can change the priority of dialogs, using the F5 screenset switches option in the Alternate menu reached from the main menu of Dialog System.)

 In this section, you define some dialog so that the Tab key makes the cursor skip to the next field, and Backtab makes the cursor skip to the previous field.